datahub-project/datahub/README.md

 ## Adoption

+Here are the companies that have officially adopted DataHub.
 Please feel free to add yours to the list if we missed it.
-Here are the companies that have officially adopted DataHub,

 - [Adevinta](https://www.adevinta.com/)
 - [Banksalad](https://www.banksalad.com)